OmarGQ/Dynastar/README.md

 # PLG
 Procedural level generator
 # branches
-NEVER work on the main master branch\n
+NEVER work on the main master branch

-Create new branches for each new feature\n
+Create new branches for each new feature

-Merge features to dev branch NOT master\n
+Merge features to dev branch NOT master

 Only combine with pull requests NEVER directly

 # Commits